Fujifilm X-T100 vs Leica V-LUX 2

 It is notable that the X-T100 has a microphone port, which is missing on the V-LUX 2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the V-LUX 2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the V-LUX 2 was succeeded by the Leica V-LUX 3.
+Both the X-T100 and the V-LUX 2 have been discontinued, but can regularly be found used on eBay.
+The V-LUX 2 was replaced by the Leica V-LUX 3, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Leica V-LUX 2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.